Federal court blocks San Francisco warning on soda ads

 The required warnings "offend plaintiffs' First Amendment rights by chilling protected speech," the judges wrote.

-The American Beverage Association joined retail and advertising organizations to argue in court that the rules should be blocked.
+The American Beverage Association, which represents Coca-Cola, PepsiCo and others, joined retail and advertising organizations to argue in court that the rules should be blocked.
 The groups didn't immediately respond to requests for comment on the ruling.

 The law passed by San Francisco in 2015 required beverage advertisements within city limits to include warnings that drinking sugary drinks contribute to health problems.

-The judges agreed that beverage companies were likely to suffer irreparable harm if the law went into effect because the warnings would drown out the ads' other visual elements.
+The judges wrote that the city "may be commended for aiming to address serious and growing public health problems."
+But they agreed that beverage companies were likely to suffer irreparable harm if the law went into effect because the warnings would drown out the ads' main messages.

 A three-judge panel of the circuit court blocked the law in 2017.
 The entire 11-judge panel said last year it would rehear the case.